Contributing Gear Editor

 Features: 3D-Knit construction, WPF lining, & comfort zones to protect ribs while paddling

 Picture is one of the newer players when it comes to surf gear and wetsuits, but they’re already doing an impressive job making sustainable suits.
-Their wetsuits are made using the latest Eicoprene technology, which is a non-petroleum based synthetic foam that’s derived from oyster shell powder, limestone, and recycled tires.
+Their wetsuits are made using the latest Eicoprene technology, which is a non-petroleum-based synthetic foam that’s derived from oyster shell powder, limestone, and recycled tires.
 The recycled polyester lining is laminated with Aqua-A, a solvent-free water-based glue that contains zero harmful chemicals.
-The suits are Bluesign approved and meet the Global Recycled Standard.
+The suits are Bluesign-approved and meet the Global Recycled Standard.

-All of Picture’s eco initiatives sound good on paper, but they’re not worth much if the suit doesn’t perform.
+All of Picture’s eco-initiatives sound good on paper, but they’re not worth much if the suit doesn’t perform.
 We were leery that it wouldn’t be up to par with the other suits, but it’s safe to say that the Equation is a solid suit.

 This suit features everything we’re looking for in a solid 4/3: fully taped seams, glued and blind stitched constructions (GBS), knee pads, a key pocket, and watertight seals.
-The watertight seals combined with the 3D-Knit construction and WPF lining results in a suit that is nice and toasty.
+The watertight seals combined with the 3D-Knit construction and WPF lining result in a suit that is nice and toasty.
 It’s not the warmest suit on this list, but it does the job.
 It also has comfort zones to protect the ribs while paddling, which is something we haven’t seen in a suit before but really liked.
 The construction seems solid, and this is a suit we see being a part of our surf essentials for years to come.

 Kassia + Surf La Luna ($380)